 Although household and hospitality food waste is a problem, there's a degree of wastage throughout the chain from farms through distribution, shops, supermarkets and us – the consumer.

-The annual progress report for the UK’s Food Waste Reduction Roadmap, published by WRAP and IGD, showed a growing adoption of the Target-Measure-Act approach to food waste prevention with more than 70 new organisations committing to the Roadmap in the past twelve months.
-Burger King UK, McDonald’s UK and Pret A Manger were the latest to join the Roadmap.
+The UK’s Food Waste Reduction Roadmap, published by WRAP and IGD, shows that organisations are adopting the Target-Measure-Act approach to food waste prevention, with more than 210 organisations committing to the Roadmap, including Burger King UK, McDonald’s UK and Pret A Manger.

 There are many practical things we can all do to play our part in reducing food waste.
 Watch Emma's top five 'waste not, want not' tips:

-An earlier report from WRAP (the Waste and Resources Action Programme) in early 2020 showed that UK households still waste 4.5 million tonnes of food that could have been eaten, worth £14 billion every year - or £700 for an average family with children.
+Latest statistics from WRAP show that there are financial benefits to reducing food waste, as well as environmental benefits.
+UK households still waste 6.6 million tonnes of food that could have been eaten, worth £14 billion every year - or £700 for an average family with children.

 The increasing interest in reducing food waste has led to a consumer drive to buy fruit and vegetables which might otherwise go to waste (wonky veg).
 Wonky might not be the normal shape, they might be smaller than usual, or they might simply have an unusual crack in the skin, but they all taste the same, and us shoppers love them.